Potatovender/AlmostAICreatureSimulator/README.md

 Due to the evolutionary minmaxing that will eventually send all creatures down one of these paths, these are the only creatures.
 Other distinctions are only in their brains.

+Some simulation parameters will generate different unique behaviors.
+For instance, it is possible for a simulation to be swarmed with red or magenta creatures nine times out of 10, but green and cyan creatures in the other.

 This is the latest version (as of March 2025) of my simulation.
 I had other simulations (i'll call them versions -1 and 0) that won't be on Github.
 Instead of a groundeat stat, i had a health stat that allowed creatures to survive after being eaten.
 In these versions, magenta and white were the dominant creatures.